New

 - Explores novel approaches in the field of artificial intelligence and remote sensing

-- Presents scientific frameworks for the spatial prediction of a wide suite of natural disaster types with a focus on their specific triggers and processes
+- Presents scientific frameworks for the spatial prediction of a wide suite of natural disaster types, with a focus on their specific triggers and processes

-- Offers study questions and case studies for students and instructors at the end of each chapter
+- Offers study questions and case studies for students and instructors

 About the author